jakob-david/mps/README.md

 ### Evaluation Iterative Refinement

 As a use-case example of the optimization, Figure 2 shows the cost surface of an iterative refinement algorithm under different precisions.
-An implementation can be found in (Higham & Mary, 2022).
+An implementation can be found in (Abdelfattah et al., 2021) and (Higham & Mary, 2022).
 Since the *mps* framework replicates the time requirements of the underlying algorithms, this measurement can effectively be performed with nothing more than a stopwatch.
 As we can immediately see, the optimum occurs arround $u_l = 12$ and $u_r = 24$.
 Note that this procedure can be applied just as easily to arbitrary algorithms, provided they are implemented using the *mps* data type.

 <p align="center">
     <img width="500" src="./pictures/3_IR_evaluation.png" alt="Cost Surface Evaluation of an Iterative Refinement Algorithm."><br>